linode/docs/docs/development/python/how-to-install-python-on-ubuntu/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide will walk you through Installing Python 3 on Ubuntu 20.04'
+description: 'This guide will walk you through Installing Python 3 on Ubuntu 20.04.
+Python 3 is the latest supported version of Python.
+On Ubuntu 20.04, Python 2 is no longer installed.
+This guide will also cover compatibility issues you may experience porting programs to Python 3 on Ubuntu 20.04'
 og_description: 'Python 3 is the supported version of Python.
 This guide will show you how to verify the Python 3 installation on Ubuntu 20.0.'
 keywords: ['How to Install Python on Ubuntu','Python','Python3','Python 2 end of life']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'